apluslms/a-plus-rst-tools/README.md

   the user submits, but persists without changes if the user just reloads the web page.
   (The questionnaire should not include any static text fields between the questions since the text fields are part of the pool from which the questions are randomly selected.)
+* `preserve-questions-between-attempts`: If set, the questions in a `pick_randomly` questionnaire are preserved between submission attempts (instead of being resampled after each attempt).
 * `category`: exercise category
 * `status`: exercise status (default "unlisted").
 See available [statuses](#list-of-exercise-statuses).
 * `reveal-model-at-max-submissions`: If true, the questionnaire feedback reveals